Document DetailsDISC Drill vs. Foro 3000 Drill Analysis

 |Authors:||Jay Johnson (IDDO) and Matthew Kippenhan (ASC)|

-In response to a directive in the U.S. Ice Drilling Program Long Range Science Plan 2016-2026, IDDO has undertaken a comparison of the existing Deep Ice Sheet Coring (DISC) Drill system and an extended depth version of the existing Intermediate Depth Drill (IDD) system.
+Motivated by science community priorities articulated in the U.S. Ice Drilling Program Long Range Science Plan 2016-2026, IDDO has undertaken a comparison of the existing Deep Ice Sheet Coring (DISC) Drill system and an extended depth version of the existing Intermediate Depth Drill (IDD) system.
 The technology investment priorities, as listed in the Long Range Science Plan, were stated as such:

 The following excerpt from the companion Ice Drilling Design and Operations Long Range Drilling Technology Plan, June 30, 2016, echoes the pursuit of this analysis.